Skip to main content

 Applying pod security policies to HCE pods

-To run the HCE pods with operating characteristics described above, create a custom PodSecurityPolicy that allows the same:
+To run the HCE pods with the operating characteristics described above, create a custom PodSecurityPolicy permitting the same configurations:

 apiVersion: policy/v1beta1